Calambur: Production

-In 1992 the clown trio Magazine «Foo» (Магазин «Фу») consisted of Sergey Gladkov, Tatyana Ivanova and Vadim Nabokov, and the comic troupe Sweet Life (Сладкая жизнь), with actors Yuri Stytskovsky and Aleksey Agopyan, joined popular Odessa comic troupe Maski (Маски).
+In 1992 the clown trio Magazine «Foo» (Магазин «Фу») consisted of Sergey Gladkov, Tatyana Ivanova and Vadim Nabokov, and the comic troupe Sweet Life (Сладкая жизнь), with actors Yuri Stytskovsky and Aleksey Agopyan, joined popular Odesa comic troupe Maski (Маски).
 Their debut on TV was characterized by episodic and several main roles in Maski Show, a series of silent comedy movies that put slapstick and eccentricity into sitcom-style storytelling.
 Later, five actors created their own group, Full House (Фул Хаус).
 The name was motivated by the actors' specialization — three clowns and two comics, like in the poker hand, and a pun, which they roughly translate on Russian as "house full of fools".

 The idea of "video comics" was created by Gladkov and Nabokov.
 The first two sketch movies of Magazine «Foo» characters were made in 1992 and 1993 as Snow Show (one of them was later used in the first New Year episode of Calambur).
-On the production of the TV show Anshlag they met comic actors Ilya Oleynikov and Yuri Stoyanov and decided to complete their "clown comics" with dialogue, but the actors could not arrange about location of production (Odessa in Ukraine or Saint Petersburg in Russia).
+On the production of the TV show Anshlag they met comic actors Ilya Oleynikov and Yuri Stoyanov and decided to complete their "clown comics" with dialogue, but the actors could not arrange about location of production (Odesa in Ukraine or Saint Petersburg in Russia).
 Later this idea was realized after creating of Full House.

 The production of the first 12 episodes of Full House show started in April 1996 in Kharkiv, at the studio of TV channel Privat TV.
 Yuri Stytskovsky became director, while his wife Irina Kozyr was executive producer.
 The first general producer of show was Eduard Verkhoturov of CIZ creative group.
 A demo tape with the first five pilot episodes was shown to direction of one of major Russian TV channels, ORT.
 It was accepted with a request to change the name and the Cabaret-inspired appearance of the host character (Yuri Stytskovsky); yet he is still seen in the opening title sequence of the final version.
 The show was renamed to Calambur, with the changing of several lines in the closing theme song, and sketches with host and makeup artist (Aleksey Agopyan) were reshot.
 For making a contract with the channel, Irina Kozyr invited producer Yuri Volodarsky, who closely worked with Maski.

-Starting from the second season, production was relocated to Odessa, at the Odessa Film Studio.
+Starting from the second season, production was relocated to Odesa, at the Odesa Film Studio.

 In 2000 by the decision of general producer Yuri Volodarsky, Calambur moved to RTR TV channel for one season.
-This was mostly motivated by financial advantage since prime time on this channel was cheaper.
-After canceling production, RTR broadcast a "fake" seventh season, consisting of sketches from previous seasons and several unused ones.
+This was due to ORT financial problems that began after the russian economic crisis, and a change in management policy.
+After the filming of new sketches ceased, the writers created digest series assembled from previously shown episodes.

-In 2004 a global edit of all episodes was made, which "created" originally nonexistent 13 and 30 episodes, divided last New Year special episode on two parts and added three more episodes with previously unused sketches.
+No later than 2004 a global edit of all episodes was made, which "created" originally nonexistent 13 and 30 episodes, divided last New Year special episode on two parts and added three more episodes with previously unused sketches.